-Our wedding venue in Northamptonshire has intimate suites and packages for 15, so you can start planning your small wedding at an affordable price!
+Our wedding venue in Northamptonshire has intimate suites and packages for 15, so you can start planning your small wedding with your nearest and dearest at an affordable price!

 One of the most obvious benefits of micro-wedding is that fewer guests inevitably means you will be saving money.
 With the food, open bar and wedding favours, a lot of attendees can make the cost of the day skyrocket.